SFTwilight/quaehirrhrim/HirShi.md

-HirShi and KanShi &ndash; the hĩrin'shi syllabary and {hanzi/kanji} adaptation
+HirShi and KanShi &ndash; the hĩrin'shi ideograms and {hanzi/kanji} adaptation
 =================

 HirShi is a sophisticated ideographic system developed since